php-etl/documentation/content/core-concept/satellite/_index.en.md

 `php-etl/pipeline`, `php-etl/pipeline-console-runtime`, `php-etl/workflow-console-runtime`,
 `psr/log`, `monolog/monolog`, `symfony/console`, `symfony/dependency-injection`) will be installed automatically.

-The `require` option allows to add all the packages, write like `package_name:version`, that we need for your microservice.
+The `require` parameter allows to add all the packages, write like `package_name:version`, that we need for your microservice.

 {{< tabs name="basic_with_composer" >}}